 1972: 455 Stage 1 V8 270 bhp@4400rpm, 390 lb-ft@3000rpm (net).

 1973: 455 Stage 1 V8 270 bhp@4400rpm, 390 lb-ft@3000rpm (net).

 In 1961, Chevrolet introduced its 409 cubic inch V8, the engine that would launch the Big Three auto manufacturers into the horsepower race that would last well into the 1970s.
 The 409 was actually a response to Ford’s new 390 cid engine, which was outperforming Chevy’s on the dragstrip.
 Although it put out “only” 360 bhp compared to Ford’s top 375 bhp, those extra 19 cid gave it respect on the street and immortalized in song (“She’s really fine, my 409“).
 Unfortunately, the 409 already came with 11.25 compression and a four barrel carburetor, and due to its wedge shaped combustion chambers was not very easy for the average owner to improve performance further.

-In 1962, The 409 was improved by adding new cylinder heads and a revised camshaft.
+Chevy improved the 409 in 1962 by adding new cylinder heads and a revised camshaft.
 With the standard 4 bbl carb, the 409 produced 380 bhp.
 But the real news was the improved top of the line 409 which added a pair of Carter AFB four barrel carbs and a lightweight valve train, and produced an astonishing 409 bhp, or a magical 1 bhp per cid.
 The 409 legend grew.